MIT-Scioly/MIT-Scioly.github.io/tournament-policies.md

 ## General Rules

-Teams must abide by the Science Olympiad code of ethics and general rules specified here.
+Teams must abide by the Science Olympiad code of ethics and National Tournament rules specified here.
 In particular:

 -   If a student does not follow accepted safety procedures, he/she will be penalized or disqualified.
 -   All pre-built devices presented for judging must be constructed, impounded, and operated by one or more of the 15 current team members unless stated otherwise in the rules.
 -   If a device has been removed from the event area, appeals related to that device will not be considered.
 See Arbitration below.
--   Teams should observe the 7 seniors per team rule.
+-   Teams should observe the 7 seniors (12th-grade students) per team rule.
 -   Teams may have up to 5 alternates, but alternates may not compete in the main 23 events.
 -   Both alternates and regular team members are eligible to participate in trial events.
 -   Each team member may be a part of only one team.